txie1993/JavaScript-Project/README.md

 ### Implementation Timeline

-**Day 1**: Setup all necessary Node modules, including getting webpack up and running and `Easel.js` installed.
+**Day 1**: Setup all necessary Node modules, including getting webpack up and running.
 Create `webpack.config.js` as well as `package.json`.
 Write a basic entry file and the bare bones of the scripts outlined above.
-Learn the basics of `Easel.js`.
 Goals for the day:

 - Get a green bundle with `webpack`
 - Create draggable cars with JQuery